School Psychology

 • Learning Theory

-This program offers a verified course sequence for the Board Certified Behavior Analyst (BCBA) so students may pursue BCBA positions after obtaining supervised hours and securing the credential.
+We have a verified course sequence for the BCBA where students may pursue BCBA positions after obtaining supervised hours and securing the credential.

 Students are assigned a faculty advisor upon admission to the program.
 The advisor is one of the core faculty members in the School Psychology program.
 Students meet at least once per semester with their advisor in formal meetings, although all faculty are available for ongoing support.